 How do children or minors (under 18) make a claim for an accident / injury?

 Any person under the age of 18 years cannot sue in his or her own name.
 Instead, the case must be taken in the name of one of the parents or a guardian .
 The child is allowed to give evident in Court.
 When a settlement is reached in respect of the accident / injury, the matter must come before a Judge who must approve the settlement.
-This means that, even though the Insurance Company might have agreed to pay a certain amount of money to the child, the accident claim /compensation claim must be presented before the Judge who must be satisfied that the amount being offered is sufficient compensation for the child.
+This means that, even though the Insurance Company might have agreed to pay a certain amount of money to the child, the amount awarded must be presented before the Judge who must be satisfied that this amount being offered is appropriate for the child.
 If the claim goes through the Injuries Board process and is settled or the Injuries Board makes an award, the award must still be approved by the Court on behalf of the child.

 How do I get doctor/medical reports?

-Reports from your Doctor and Medical Consultants are normally required in accident claims for compensation for injuries.
+Reports from your Doctor and Medical Consultants are normally required in accident claims for personal injuries.
 In other words, it is necessary to obtain an outline of your injuries from the Doctor and explanation by the Doctor of the nature of injuries suffered, the seriousness of the injury and the likely period for which the injuries will last and the general prognosis (forecast/prediction as regards your condition).
 Berwick Solicitors will arrange these reports.
 It is normal, in neck injury, back injury or muscular injury cases, to obtain a medical report from an Orthopaedic Surgeon as these are experts in injuries of this nature.
 The Orthopaedic Surgeon will examine your injuries in the light of x-rays and other medical data.
 To prepare the report, the Orthopaedic Surgeon will meet you and discuss your injuries.
 When meeting the Orthopaedic Surgeon, it is most important to ensure that you outline to the doctor all of your complaints.
-In this way, you are more likely to receive good and fair compensation for the injuries suffered by you in road traffic accidents or other accidents.

 If your injuries are complex, your solicitor will ensure that reports are obtained from the relevant medical specialists so that your accident is processed in an effective way.
 These reports are especially important in serious accident/injury cases where long-term injury has then suffered.